 Of course, for a directory to be useful, it had to answer all of the questions that I would ask about a money-making opportunity.
 Such as: How much does it pay?
 What is required?
 Where are these jobs offered?
 Are there costs or risks?

-The directory also had to be organized so you could search by name of the side gig or by your passion, regardless of whether that was cooking or web design.
+The directory also had to be organized so you could search by name of the company you were interested in, like DoorDash, or by what you wanted to do — like find accounting work or a writing gig.

 Flexible or exploitative?

 As I dug to answer those questions, I discovered that the breadth of the gig economy is enormous.
-We found job opportunities in 43 categories.
-We found dozens of different ways to rent your house or car.
-And there are a nearly infinite number of sites willing to sell everything from your wedding dress and jewelry to used books and movies.
+We found job opportunities in dozens of work categories.
+We found a growing list of different ways to rent your house or car.
+And a nearly infinite number of sites willing to sell everything from your wedding dress and jewelry to used books and movies.

 But I also discovered the deep dark secret of the gig economy.
 While this burgeoning economy offers some extraordinary ways to make money, there are also some outrageously exploitative companies.
 In fact, the more exploitative the company, the more likely it is to hide all the key elements of the gig.